ilkkamtk/WSK/Week5/02-react-state.md

 1. Create a git branch `state-management` from the previous exercise and checkout to it.
 1. Create a new component `SingleView` for rendering a single media item.
 It should display the title, description, and media content itself.
     - The `SingleView` component should be rendered when a user chooses a media item in the `MediaRow` component.
-The `SingleView` component could be displayed e.g. on top of the the `MediaRow` component.
+The `SingleView` component could be displayed e.g. on top of the `MediaRow` component.
 1. The choice between the `MediaRow` and `SingleView` components should be controlled by a state variable `selectedItem` in the `Home` component.
 The `selectedItem` should be initialized to `null` and updated when a user clicks a media item in the `MediaRow` component.
     - Create a new state variable `selectedItem` in the `Home` component using the `useState` hook with a initial value `null` : `const [selectedItem, setSelectedItem] = useState<MediaItem | undefined>();`
 1. Use `SingleView` component in the `Home` component and pass the `selectedItem` state variable and the `setSelectedItem` function as props to the `SingleView` component.